corda/corda/docs/source/tutorial.rst

 We are trying to check that it's not possible for just anyone to issue commercial paper in MegaCorp's name.
 That would be bad!

 The ``transactionGroup`` function works the same way as the ``requireThat`` construct above.

-It is an example of what Kotlin calls a type safe builder, which you can read about in `the documentation for builders <https://kotlinlang.org/docs/reference/type-safe-builders.html>`_.
+.. note:: This DSL is an example of what Kotlin calls a type safe builder, which you can read about in `the documentation for builders <https://kotlinlang.org/docs/reference/type-safe-builders.html>`_.
+You can mix and match ordinary code inside such DSLs so please read the linked page to make sure you fully understand what they are capable of.

 The code block that follows it is run in the scope of a freshly created ``TransactionGroupForTest`` object, which assists you with building little transaction graphs and verifying them as a whole.
 Here, our "group" only actually has a single transaction in it, with a single output, no inputs, and an Issue command signed by ``DUMMY_PUBKEY_1`` which is just